Analysis of the SiMPL method for density-based topology optimization

 \subsection{Outline}

 The rest of the text is organized as follows.
-After briefly introducing the notation and some preliminary results from analysis, we turn to a general optimization framework in \Cref{sec:conti}.
+After briefly introducing further notation and some preliminary results from analysis, we turn to a general optimization framework in \Cref{sec:conti}.
 Here, we investigate the effects of the PDE-filter and the regularity of the gradient.
 In \Cref{sec:mirror-descent}, we derive the SiMPL method.
-This involves a quick review of mirror descent and is accompanied by a result on the analytical properties of the Fermi-Dirac entropy on $L^p$-spaces, which are essential for the subsequent analysis.
+This involves a quick review of mirror descent and is accompanied by a result about analytical properties of the Fermi--Dirac entropy on $L^p$-spaces, which are essential for the subsequent analysis.
 With these tools at hand, we rigorously derive a primal-dual update rule and finally the SiMPL method as a latent variable update rule.
-Due to the structure of the feasible set and choice of entropy, we can immediately prove a number of intuitive properties of the primal and latent iterates.
+Due to the structure of the feasible set and choice of entropy, we can immediately prove a number of intuitive properties of the primal and latent iterates and connections to a classical KKT-system.
 This is done in \Cref{sec:prelim-conv}.
-The connection to a classical KKT-system is also demonstrated there, though some properties linked to the normal cone of the bound constraint remain elusive without more structural assumptions.
 Afterwards, in \Cref{sec:adaptive}, we propose to augment SiMPL with two well-known line search strategies.
-We motivate the choice of initial step size $s$ for the line searches using the concept of relative smoothness.
+We motivate the choice of the initial step size for the line searches using the concept of relative smoothness.
 We close the theoretical portion of the text with the analysis of the convergence behavior of these two globalized versions of SiMPL.
-In particular, we prove that SiMPL will generate sequences of iterates that yield strict monotone decrease of the objective function values and norm convergence of the increments.
+In particular, we prove that SiMPL will generate sequences of iterates that strictly and monotonically decrease the objective function values as well as prove norm convergence of the increments.
 We end the technical part of the paper with \Cref{sec:num} by putting the theory to test in several numerical experiments, where we observe mesh-independent behavior.
-We also compare SiMPL with the two most popular first-order methods in topology optimization: OC and MMA.
-Our findings are positive overall and summarized in \Cref{sec:Conclusion}.